 Climate change poses a threat that governments and city planners are starting to take seriously: according to a 2019 study, the global sea level could rise anywhere from two to seven feet by 2100.
 At today's population levels, that would displace more than 190 million people, a number that will only go up.
 "If our findings stand, coastal communities worldwide must prepare themselves for much more difficult futures than may be currently anticipated," the study warned.

-Two pieces of art have emerged simultaneously, which have spurred Japanese national interest in reconstructing that nation’s largest wooden castle, which was destroyed in a fire 360 years ago.
-The Edo Castle tower, built-in 1457, burned down in the Great Fire of Meireki, which burned down 60% of the capital city Edo (now Tokyo) in 1657.
-While much of the large castle structure remains intact, the iconic tower was destroyed and never rebuilt.
+Two pieces of art have emerged simultaneously, spurring Japanese national interest in reconstructing that nation’s largest wooden castle, which was destroyed in a fire 360 years ago.

 Advances in augmented reality (AR) and virtual reality (VR) are improving accuracy, efficiency and safety at job sites.
 Where VR creates a fully immersive experience, AR takes the existing world and enhances it.
 Using both of these technologies, which are all part of the more extensive building information modeling (BIM) movement, construction companies can save time, reduce errors, and ultimately save money.